Kithraya/detect-IE.js/README.md

 # detect-IE
-Detects all versions of Internet Explorer without resorting to User-Agent hacks Exposes a global object, `IE`, with the following properties: `engine`, and `documentMode`.
+Detects all versions of Internet Explorer without resorting to User-Agent hacks.

+Exposes a global object, `IE`, with the following properties: `engine`, and `documentMode`.

 IE7 in IE6 compatibility mode will return `engine` as `"5.7"`, and `documentMode` as `6`.